 Today in History: May 12

-254 – Pope Stephen I succeeds Pope Lucius I as the 23rd pope.
+254 – Pope Stephen I succeeds Pope Lucius I, becoming the 23rd pope.

 907 – Zhu Wen forces Emperor Ai into abdicating, ending the Tang dynasty after nearly three hundred years of rule.

-1191 – Richard I of England marries Berengaria of Navarre who is crowned Queen consort of England the same day.
+1191 – Richard I of England marries Berengaria of Navarre in Cyprus; she is crowned Queen consort of England the same day.

 1328 – Antipope Nicholas V, a claimant to the papacy, is consecrated in Rome by the Bishop of Venice.